salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/12-tests-kubectl.png" alt="Cloud Shell" width="1000px">

-Next step you will install Knative Serving and Knative Eventing.
+Next step you will install **Knative Serving** and **Knative Eventing**.
 The Cloud-Native applications that you will deploy in later steps were built having Knative in mind.

 ### Installing Knative Serving